QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

     x * y  # complex multiplication

-There are several more primitive data types that we'll introduce as necessary
+There are several more primitive data types that we'll introduce as necessary.

 Strings
 ----------

-A string is a data type for storing a sequence of characters
+A string is a data type for storing a sequence of characters.

-In Julia, strings are created using double quotation marks (single quotations are reserved for the character type)
+In Julia, strings are created using double quotation marks (single quotations are reserved for the character type).

 .. code-block:: julia